romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Clones the current query chain, useful for re-using partial query snippets in other queries without mutating the original.

-Used under the hood, not really needed on app side.
+Used under the hood, and not really needed on the app side.

 ## columnInfo